sugar-glider27/hawaii-google-maps-analysis/README.md

 - Created a binary target variable, is_closed, from the business status field
 - Created misc_count, representing the number of miscellaneous business attributes
 - Merged review and business datasets using gmap_id
+- Created additional columns for modeling (refer to the Final Model section below)

 ### Univariate Analysis